-Options for Sharing the Benefits of Out-Performance Although they are often combined in practice, there are two broad options that may be utilized to share the benefits of the out-performance of the X-factor with customers:
+Options for Sharing the Benefits of Out-Performance

+Although they are often combined in practice, there are two broad options that may be utilized to share the benefits of the out-performance of the X-factor with customers:

 1 The X-factor is the real change in revenue or prices each year, and is often referred to as the general efficiency assumption.

-RIC's Approach to Sharing the benefits of Out-Performance As part of its pricing methodology for the first price control review (2006-2011) the RIC included a P_0 adjustment as well as a glide path mechanism.
+RIC's Approach to Sharing the benefits of Out-Performance

+As part of its pricing methodology for the first price control review (2006-2011) the RIC included the option of a P_0 adjustment to apply from the second price control, to share any out-performance of the X-factor, with customers.
+The RIC also allowed for the use of a glide-path mechanism, if necessary.
 Implicit in the provision of both a P_0 adjustment and/or a gradual adjustment mechanism is the assumption that a firm will try to "outperform" X-factors embodied in the price control, because it will retain part or all the benefit (profit) from doing so (at least for the duration of the price control period).
 It is argued that by doing this, the firm has a financial incentive to devote effort to decreasing its costs.

 The incentives to make such savings are strongest in firms which are privately owned and operated, and conventionally financed through a mixture of debt and equity.
 Utilities that are state-owned and controlled sometimes have very different objectives, and it may be necessary to provide additional incentives or employ different mechanisms to ensure improved efficiency on the part of these utilities.
 The RIC has observed, that instead of attempting to out-perform the X-factor which was set for the first control period, the service provider viewed it instead as a budgetary limit and there was no out-performance.

 At the time of the first Price Review, the RIC's approach was to set ex-ante efficiency targets and to reduce costs upfront so that customers were guaranteed that only efficient costs were included in the revenue requirements.
-The RIC considers that this approach remains fit for purpose in the absence of evidence that the Service Provider actively sought to out-perform the X-factor included within the price limits.
-The RIC welcomes views on the use of P_0 adjustment in its second price control review for T&TEC.
-Responding to this Document All persons wishing to comment on the main document are invited to submit their comments by post, fax or e-mail to: Executive Director Regulated Industries Commission Furness House - 1st & 3rd Floors Cor.
-Wrightson Road and Independence Square Port-of-Spain, Trinidad Postal Address: P.O.
-Box 1001, Port-of-Spain, Trinidad Tel. : 1(868) 625-5384; 627-7820; 627-0821; 627-0503 Fax : 1(868) 624-2027 Email: ricconsultation@ric.org.tt Website : www.ric.org.tt Deadline for submission of comments is March 16, 2018.
-All responses will normally be published on the RIC's website unless there are good reasons why they must remain confidential.
-Any requests for confidentiality must be indicated.
-A copy of this document is available from the RIC's website.
+The RIC considers that this approach remains fit for purpose for the second price review, in the absence of evidence that the Service Provider actively sought to outperform the X-factor included within the price limits.

+The RIC welcomes views on the use of a P_0 adjustment in its second price control review for T&TEC.

+All persons wishing to comment on the use of P_0 adjustment are invited to review the main document and submit their comments using any of the options provided.